minibolt-guide/minibolt/guide/bonus/lightning/balance-of-satoshis.md

 ### Permanent connection and autostart on boot

-Now we’ll make sure our Telegram Bot command starts as a systemd service on the Raspberry Pi so it’s always running.
+Now we’ll make sure our Telegram Bot command starts as a systemd service on the personal computer so it’s always running.

 * As user "admin", create the service file.